OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 - If the application flow continues without requiring the touchID then the bypass has worked.

 Alternatively, you can use [objection to bypass TouchID](https://github.com/sensepost/objection/wiki/Understanding-the-TouchID-Bypass "Understanding the TouchID Bypass") (this also works on a non-jailbroken device), patch the app, or use Cycript or similar tools to instrument the process.

-#### Remediation

-The Local Authentication framework makes adding either Touch ID or similar authentication a simple procedure.
-More sensitive processes, such as re-authenticating a user or using a remote payment service with this method, is strongly discouraged.
-Instead, the best approach for handling local authentication in these scenarios involves utilizing Keychain to store a user secret (e.g. refresh token).
-This may be accomplished as follows:

-- Use the <code>SecAccessControlCreateWithFlags()</code> to call a security access control reference.
-Specify the <code>kSecAccessControlUserPresence</code> policy and <code>kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly</code> protection class.
-- Insert the data using the returned <code>SecAccessControlRef</code> value into the attributes dictionary.

 #### References